*post contains affiliate links

-Did you know most shop bought deodorants contain a host of chemicals – from aluminium to parabens ?
+Many shop bought deodorants contain a host of chemicals – from aluminium to parabens, which long term, may be harmful to your health.

-The only trouble was, hardly any of the more natural deodorants worked (on me anyway).
+The only trouble was, hardly any of the natural deodorants out there worked for me (I was generally a bit pongy by lunchtime!).

 What Are The Chemicals in Deodorants and Anti Perspirants?